McKlay/research-starter-handbook/docs/chapter15.md

 > 💡 Keep all files (source code, images, LaTeX, datasets) organized—camera-ready edits are usually under tight time constraints.

+Consider using version control (e.g., Git) or cloud storage to keep your files safe and accessible to all co-authors.

 ---

 ## Self-Check Questions